Glyphosate: Emergence of resistant weeds

 In response to resistant weeds, farmers are hand-weeding, using tractors to turn over soil between crops, and using other herbicides in addition to glyphosate.

 Monsanto scientists have found that some resistant weeds have as many as 160 extra copies of a gene called EPSPS, the enzyme glyphosate disrupts.

 Palmer amaranth

-In 2004, a glyphosate-resistant variation of Palmer amaranth was found in the U.S. state of Georgia and confirmed by a 2005 study.
+In 2004, a glyphosate-resistant variation of Palmer amaranth was found in the U.S. state of Georgia.
 In 2005, resistance was also found in North Carolina.
 The species can quickly become resistant to multiple herbicides and has developed multiple mechanisms for glyphosate resistance due to selection pressure.
-The glyphosate-resistant weed variant is now widespread in the southeastern United States.
-Cases have also been reported in Texas and Virginia.

 Conyza species

-Conyza bonariensis (also known as hairy fleabane and buva) and Conyza canadensis (known as horseweed or marestail) are other weed species that have lately developed glyphosate resistance.
+Conyza bonariensis (also known as hairy fleabane and buva) and C. canadensis (known as horseweed or marestail) are other weed species that have lately developed glyphosate resistance.
 A 2008 study on the current situation of glyphosate resistance in South America concluded "resistance evolution followed intense glyphosate use" and the use of glyphosate-resistant soybean crops is a factor encouraging increases in glyphosate use.
 In the 2015 growing season, glyphosate-resistant marestail proved to be especially problematic to control in Nebraska production fields.